jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 When you learn to control your emotions, you can choose your reactions instead of simply reacting to your environment.
 It leads to a better sense of well-being and better overall mental health.

-Studies show that children with great dads are more employable, have better relationships, higher IQs, and have more social mobility into middle age.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> While fathers that fly off the handle are more likely to raise children with emotional and behavioral problems.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup>
+Studies show that children with great dads are more employable, have better relationships, higher IQs, and have more social mobility into middle age.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> While fathers that fly off the handle are more likely to raise children with emotional and behavioral problems.<sup>[4](#fn:4){: .footnote rel="footnote"}</sup>

-Learn to think through things, don't fly off the handle and be a hothead.
+Learn to think through things, don’t fly off the handle and be a hothead.
 Controlling your emotions will come in handy when you’re new to parenthood during those middle-of-the-night feedings and during the birth experience in general.

-Children don't tend to care about you; all they can focus on is their emotions.
+Children don’t tend to care about you; all they can focus on is their emotions.
 But they’ll learn to respond and react based on how you react.

 Check out this podcast on[How To Control Your Mind, Body, & Emotions](https://www.youtube.com/watch?v=_HHVFTbTHXI) to learn more about how I tamed my own emotions and grew into a leader.